One of the simplest, and dare I say, most enjoyable methods of planning your academic year is through monthly themes.

 5- Organize the learning spaces.
 At the beginning of each unit, clear out the old theme, store materials, and begin with a fresh slate.
 Will you add to the nature table over the course of the unit, or will you create it yourself from the get-go?
 What about your art wall?
 Playspace?
 Reading nook?

 Get all areas ready for the new theme.
 You don’t have to purchase new materials.
-Look around your home to get each spot looking theme-related, or add as you go.
+Look around your space and add as you go.

 6- Adapt/modify the theme.
-What adaptations will you make to this theme so that it matches your child’s developmental level but also guides him toward the intended goals?
+What adaptations will you make to this theme so that it matches the child’s developmental level but also guides them toward the intended goals?
 Don’t forget to integrate the therapeutic goals into the theme.

 I’d love to know: Do you plan your own thematic units?
-What challenges do you face when putting together a unit for your child with special needs?
+What challenges do you face when putting together a unit?

-Thematic Unit Planner (My free downloadable planner, you can print as many as you need and add the sheets to your homeschool planner on a monthly basis.
-After you’ve put the sheets to use, I’d love your honest feedback: usability, value, design, etc?)
+Thematic Unit Planner (My free downloadable planner, you can print as many as you need and add the sheets to your planner on a monthly basis.)

 Related articles on this blog: